 What other tests might I have along with this test?

-The WNV test usually requires a blood sample.
-People with severe symptoms may also
+The WNV test usually is done with a blood sample.
+People with severe symptoms may

-need to give a sample of cerebrospinal fluid or a small sample of body tissue for
+also need to give a sample of cerebrospinal fluid or a small sample of body tissue

 What do my test results mean?